sarahlc888/cellular-automata-on-rpi-gpu/README.md

     - CPU speed ups - enabling cache
     - Fine tuning algorithm using profiler (e.g. test performance using modulo for wrapping vs. ternary conditions)
     - GPU
+        - Understanding relationship between main memory, VPM, and QPU registers; how uniforms come into the equation; how to write to registers to submit programs
 ## Member contribution
 A short description of the work performed by each member of the team.